 Taxation of UGMA/UTMA Assets

-gains are realized, they are taxed on the child’s income tax return and kiddie tax applies.
+When gains are realized, they are taxed on the child’s income tax return and kiddie tax1 applies.
 Contributions are irrevocable gifts to the child and cannot be taken back to be used for another relative or goal.
-Once the child reaches the age of
+Once the child reaches

-majority in their state (18-21), the account becomes theirs and they can use the money however they choose.
-Because UTMA/UGMA accounts are an asset of the child, their expected contribution (EFC) is 20% of the balance compared to 5.64% if the asset
+the age of majority in their state (18-21), the account becomes theirs and they can use the money however they choose.
+Because UTMA/UGMA accounts are an asset of the child, their expected contribution (EFC) is 20% of the balance compared to 5.64%

 Rolling Over Assets into 529 Plan

-if not needed for college, and is only taxed as capital gains at the owner’s capital gains tax rate as gains are realized.
+needed for college, and is only taxed as capital gains at the owner’s capital gains tax rate as gains are realized.
 This account does not offer any specific tax benefits for contributions or withdraws used for college planning.
-If the
+If the investment

-investment account is owned by the parent, 5.64% of the balance will be considered the EFC in the FAFSA calculation.
-This may be a solution for families with multiple competing goals (i.e. college, vacation home, etc.) who want ultimate flexibility
+account is owned by the parent, 5.64% of the balance will be considered the EFC in the FAFSA calculation.
+This may be a solution for families with multiple competing goals (i.e. college, vacation home, etc.) who want ultimate flexibility and control

 Options for Use of the Funds